Over time, an iMac (or any Mac computer) can slow down for many reasons.

 This video shows everything you need to during the process of replacement.

-That's all that we wanted to share out with you.
-Hope you like this iMac performance troubleshooting guide.
-Kindly let us know which way(s) you find most useful in speeding up your iMac?
-We're here to hear from you.
+That’s all that we wanted to share out with you.
+I hope you find this iMac performance troubleshooting guide useful.
+Let us know which way(s) you find most useful in speeding up your iMac?
+We’re here to hear from you.

 Andreas is an Apple and Microsoft fanboy who works with his Mac and lives with a PC at home.
 While he is not reading technology journals, you’ll probably find him playing online games with friends or hiking in the wild.